Lusanji/Lusanji/README.md

                       I am an ML/DL/NLP/Speech recognition Enthusiast

-- 👀 I’m interested in projects in the areas of natural language processing, speech processing, image processing and Explainable AI so that I can seek imaginative ways to unveil hindered insightful information from data, utilizing cutting-edge technologies.
+- 👀 I’m interested in projects in the areas of natural language processing, speech processing, image processing and Explainable AI so that I can seek imagin

 <!---